jacobmmorgan/School-Notes/Untitled.md

 The star and crescent shall nt be worn by every man but only by him who is worthy to wear it He must be a gentrlamn a man of honor and courage a man of zeal yet humble He must

+The star and crscent shall not be worn by every man but only by him who is worthy to wear it he ust be a gentleman a man of honor and courage a man of